 In 2020 she was presented with the American Society of Marine Artists Lifetime Achievement Award and the Independence Seaport Museum Award for Maritime Preservation.

 Burchie Green’s family has islands in Pointe-au-Baril in Georgian Bay of Lake Huron, and she grew up summering there, traveling everywhere by wooden boats.
 When she moved to the Hudson River Valley her fondest activities were taking her sons sailing and boating to explore the river.
 She has sailed from Block Island to Manhattan, around Nantucket and off the coast of Maine.
 She has sailed in the Caribbean and in 2008 she went sailing for a week in Tahiti.

 She has her BA from the Writers Workshop at the University of Iowa and the first MA from Columbia University in Computing in Education.
 She taught English and reading in New York City schools.
 She was managing editor of Creative Computing for 5 years, and co-editor of Tales of the Marvelous Machine and the Best of Creative Computing, Vol. 3.

 She worked on archaeological digs in England and Holland and traveled with archaeologists through Eastern Europe, Mesopotamia, Greece and northern Africa.

-She is active with the American Association of University Women (past NYS vice president); NAACP (1994 NAACP Peekskill Community Service Award for writing “Follow the Drinking Gourd”, about the Underground Railroad in Peekskill); Hudson Valley Friends of Mental Health (past president and 1989 Volunteer of the Year); and Peekskill Sailing and Power Squadron (past executive officer).
+She was active with the American Association of University Women (past NYS vice president); NAACP (1994 NAACP Peekskill Community Service Award for writing Follow the Drinking Gourd about the Underground Railroad in Peekskill); Hudson Valley Friends of Mental Health (past president and 1989 Volunteer of the Year); and Peekskill Sailing and Power Squadron (past executive officer).